Hepatic resection is surgery to remove a portion of the liver.

 Long-term side effects are uncommon.
 This is because the liver is able to regrow and function normally within a few months.
-But, this can happen more slowly in older patients.
+But, this can happen more slowly in older people.

 Your doctor may do some of the following: Physical examBlood testsLiver function testsYou may be given